nilearn/nilearn/CONTRIBUTING.rst

 Nilearn uses issues for tracking bugs, requesting potential features, and holding project discussions.

-Labels can be assigned a variety of issues, such as:
+Core developers can assign labels on issues, such as:

 - |Discussion| These issues discuss ongoing discussions on the project where community feedback is requested.
 - |Enhancement| These issues discuss potential enhancements or additions to the project.